Lower Thames Rowing Club Constitution

 The General committee shall manage the affairs of the club.
 Financial or legal liability incurred in the rightful exercise of their office shall not however be the person liability of the committee but shall be the responsibility of the club as a whole.

-Only full members over the age of 18 years are entitled to vote at all meetings.
+Only Adult and Life members over the age of 18 years are entitled to vote at all meetings.

 This constitution shall not be altered, amended or rescinded except by a general meeting of the club.